 3-4 tablespoons dried sumac, soaked in 1/2 cup of cool water for an hour

-1 bunch chives or scallions (green parts only), washed and finely chopped
+1 cup finely chopped fresh chives or scallions (green parts only)

 A few sprigs of mint, washed and chopped